DBXDBX

 Pagination And Large Results

 DBX can page result sets and keep large grids responsive with virtual scrolling.
 For large tables, prefer database-side WHERE and ORDER BY clauses instead of relying only on client search, because the database can use indexes and return a smaller result set.
+Page size is configurable and persists across sessions.

 On this page